xunzi/xunzi/README.md

 - 👋 Hi, I’m @xunzi
 - 👀 My day job is operating cloud infrastructure for a major German telco
 - 🌱 I’m currently learning Golang
-- 📫 you can reach me on Mastodon/ActivityPub @cd@social.konsolenknecht.de
+- 📫 you can reach me on Mastodon/ActivityPub https://social.konsolenknecht.de/users/cd
 <!---
 xunzi/xunzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.